-6.6 Operating the Burner and Set Up 6.6.1 Set Up for 0 to 2500 Feet Altitude
+6.F Operating the Burner and Set Up 6.F.1 Set Up for 0 to 2500 Feet Altitude

-The Mighty Therm2 appliance utilizes a modular design to achieve its stage-firing.
+This unit utilizes a modular design to achieve its stage-firing.
 The setup must be checked before the unit is put in operation.
 Problems such as failure to start, rough ignition, strong exhaust odors, etc. can be due to improper setup.
-Damage to the Mighty Therm2 resulting from improper setup is not covered by the limited warranty.
+Damage to this unit resulting from improper setup is not covered by the limited warranty.

-- 1. Using this manual, make sure the installation is complete and fully in compliance with the instructions. - 2.
-Determine that the appliance and system are filled with water and all air has been bled from both.
-Open all valves.

-- 3. Observe all warnings on the Operating Instructions label and turn on gas and electrical power to appliance. - 4.
-Switch on the appliance power switch located on the right side of the unit. - 5.
-The Mighty Therm2 will enter the start sequence, as long as the unit is being called for heat.
+- 1. Using this manual, make sure the installation is complete and fully in compliance with the instructions. - Determine that the unit and system are filled with water and all air has been bled from both.
+Open all valves - 3.
+Observe all warnings on the Operating Instructions label and turn on gas and electrical power to unit. - 4.
+Switch on the power switch located on the right side of the unit. - 5.
+This unit will enter the start sequence, as long as there is a call for heat.
 The blower and pump come on for pre-purge, then the ignitor warm-up sequence starts and after the ignitor warm-up is complete and all safety devices are verified, the gas valves open.
 If ignition doesn't occur, check that there is proper gas supply.
 Wait 5 minutes and start the unit again.
-During initial start up, air in the gas line may cause the Mighty Therm2 to "lock out" during the first few trials for ignition.
-Depending on the ignition modules installed, the manual reset button on the ignition modules may need to be depressed to restart the Mighty Therm2. - 6.
-When the unit is running, the supply gas pressure must be checked.
+During initial start up, air in the gas line may cause this unit to "lock out" during the first few trials for ignition.
+Depending on the ignition modules installed, the manual reset button on the ignition modules may need to be depressed to restart the unit. - When the unit is running, the supply gas pressure must be checked.
 Inlet gas pressure must not exceed 13" W.C.
 (3.2kPa).
 The minimum inlet gas pressure is 5" W.C.
-(1.2kPa). - 7.
-Once the inlet gas pressure is verified, the outlet gas pressure from each valve (manifold gas pressure) must be checked, and adjusted, if necessary.
+(1.2kPa). - Once the inlet gas pressure is verified, the outlet gas pressure from each valve (manifold gas pressure) must be checked, and adjusted, if necessary.
 The manifold gas pressure must be 2.5" W.C.
 (0.62kPa). - 8.
 Complete the setup by checking the CO2 at the outlet of the unit.
-The CO2 should be 8% for natural gas, or 9.2% for propane.

-9. After placing the appliance in operation, the Burner Safety Shutoff Device must be tested.

-- (a) Close gas shutoff valve with burner operating. - (b) The flame will go out and blower will continue to run for the post purge cycle.
+The CO2 should be 8% for natural gas, or 9.2% for propane. - After placing the unit in operation, the Burner Safety Shutoff Device must be tested. - (a) Close gas shutoff valve with burner operating. - (b) The flame will go out and blower will continue to run for the post purge cycle.
 One additional attempt to light will follow.
 Ignition will not occur as the gas is off.
 The ignition control will lockout, and will have to be reset before the unit will operate. - (c) Open gas shutoff valve.
-Restart the appliance.
+Restart the unit.
 The ignition sequence will start again and the burner will start.
-The appliance will return to its previous mode of operation.
+The unit will return to its previous mode of operation.

-NOTE: Unit sizes 1000-2000 have two ignition controls and two ignitors, which work independently of one another.
+NOTE: Model sizes 1000-2000 have two ignition controls and two ignitors, which work independently of one another.
 If the ignition control for stage 1 fails to properly light the main burners for that stage, the second ignition control will still be active, and will be able to energize stage 2.
 This, of course, will only occur upon call for stage 2 and if all other safety devices confirm that the unit will run in a safe condition.

-6.6.2 High Altitude Adjustment and Set Up
+6.F.2 High Altitude Adjustment and Set Up